How to juggle bedtime solo with multiple kids

 • Meal plan each weekend for the following week (or if you’re really ambitious - for the month!).
 Just print out a blank calendar (ie search online for “July 2023 blank calendar printable”) and pencil in the nights you plan to cook at home and what you’ll make (include a veggie and side so you can make sure you’re not serving broccoli or rice 8 days in a row!)

-• Freezer meals are an awesome time saver - you can make enough meals for a week or two in just a couple of hours and then thaw one overnight and pop it in the crockpot or instapot the next morning.
+• Freezer meals are an awesome time saver - you can make enough meals for a week or two in just a couple of hours and then thaw one overnight and pop it in the crockpot or Instapot the next morning.
 Zero dinnertime prep.
+(Pro tip: Once you find a few family favorites, take an afternoon and make 4-5 of the 4-5 different favorite meals.
+Get a discounted lifetime membership to try out hundreds of meal options here.)

 • Or choose meals by day of the week (ie Taco Tuesdays, Spaghetti Wednesdays, Breakfast for Dinner Thursdays, Pizza Fridays, etc).